6 Fundraising Questions to Ask Yourself for 2025

 Action Step: Promote legacy giving through your communication channels.
 Consider adding a dedicated legacy giving page to your website and including language about bequests, endowments, and other planned gifts in appeal letters and emails.

 Relying too heavily on one revenue stream—whether individual donors, corporate sponsors, foundations, or government grants—can leave your organization vulnerable to economic and political shifts.
-With a new presidential administration focusing on government efficiency, nonprofits must prepare for potential changes in government grant funding.
+With a new presidential administration focusing on government efficiency, nonprofits must prepare for potential changes in government grant funding and reevaluate their fundraising strategies.

 Strategy Tip: Explore ways to diversify income, such as launching peer-to-peer fundraising campaigns, building corporate partnerships, or investing in a major donor strategy.
 A diversified revenue mix ensures stability and flexibility, safeguarding your mission against unforeseen challenges.